1. Network connectivity in ADHD¶

 -

-DMN (precuneus) and cinguloopercular network (temporoparietal junction).
+DMN (precuneus) and cinguloopercular network (temporoparietal connection).

-The authors conclude that social cognition and communication impairments and ADHD may share abnormal functional connectivity in the DMN, frontoparietal network, and cinguloopercular network.
+The authors conclude that social cognition and communication impairments and ADHD may share abnormal functional connectivity in the DMN, frontoparietal network and cinguloopercular network.

 1.6.3.
-Normalization of DMN by stimulants¶
+Normalization of the DMN through stimulants¶

 1.7.
-Thalamic-PFC connectivity in ADHD unidirectional¶
+Thalamic PFC connectivity in ADHD unidirectional¶

 Functional connectivity between the right parietal caudate and the nucleus accumbens correlates with ADHD.